 Video of the Day

-Here's a deeper look at PCOS statistics, including who PCOS affects, how it's diagnosed and how it's linked to other health conditions.
+Here's a deeper look at PCOS statistics and facts, including who PCOS affects, how it's diagnosed and how it's linked to other health conditions.

 Is PCOS Genetic?

-About 24 percent of people with PCOS had a mother with PCOS, and 32 percent had a sister with the condition, according to a January 2001 study in Fertility and Sterility.
+About 20 to 40 percent of people with PCOS have a mother or sister with the condition, per the National Library of Medicine.
 PCOS is considered an ancient disorder passed down through families, and it's likely that a variety of genetic components contribute to it.

 Worldwide Prevalence of PCOS